Ross Med School Cost

 ***The Educational Technology Fee is a mandatory, one-time fee assessed for Semester 1 and is for RUSM iPad Technology Fee.

 Students failing any course in any semester will be required to repeat that course and will be charged the full rate of medical school tuition for the remedial semester.
 Questions relating to this policy should be directed to the Office of Student Finance.

 Medical school TUITION REFUND POLICY FOR WITHDRAWALS

 A withdrawal occurs when a student's enrollment is permanently discontinued or, in some cases, even temporarily interrupted (see Note below).
 Withdrawal may be official (when the student notifies the dean in writing) or unofficial (without written notification).
 The effective date of withdrawal is normally the student's last date of attendance.

-If a student withdraws, Ross University's handling of tuition and charges corresponds with federal loan entitlement regulations, which are based on the period attended:
+- If a student withdraws, Ross University School of Medicine’s tuition and charges corresponds with federal loan entitlement regulations, which are based on the period attended:

-If a new student withdraws prior to the start of the first semester, no tuition charges are due.
+- If a new student withdraws prior to the start of the first semester, no med school costs are due.

-If a continuing student withdraws prior to the start of a semester, no tuition/charges are due.
+- If a continuing student withdraws prior to the start of a semester, no med school costs are due.

-If a student withdraws during the first 60% of a semester, tuition/charges are directly prorated based on the portion of the semester that has elapsed.
+- If a student withdraws during the first 60% of a semester, no med school costs are directly prorated based on the portion of the semester that has elapsed.
 (As semesters are normally 15 weeks in length, tuition is prorated for withdrawals during weeks 1 through 9.)

-If a student withdraws after the first 60% (i.e., after completing the 9th week) of a semester, full-tuition/charges remain due.
+- If a student withdraws after the first 60% (i.e., after completing the 9th week) of a semester, full medical school charges remain due.